 Information on private plans

 Private prescription drug insurance plans are group insurance plans or employee benefit plans that cover the cost of medications.
 They are managed by private companies, unlike the Public Prescription Drug Insurance Plan, which is administered by RAMQ.
-Anyone who has taken up residence permanently in Québec must have prescription drug insurance coverage, as required under the Health Insurance Act.
+Anyone who has taken up residence permanently in Québec and any child temporarily staying for more than 6 month must have prescription drug insurance coverage, as required under the Health Insurance Act.

 Access to a private plan and obligations

 If you are settled in Québec on a permanent basis, you must join a private plan, at least for the prescription drug insurance portion, if you have access to one and are under age 65.
 In addition, you have to provide coverage under this plan for your children and spouse, if they are not already covered by another private plan.
 You must do the same for a person with a functional impairment who is living with you.
 You can access a private plan in the following ways:

 - Through your employment or profession (via your employer or professional organization: union, association or order)

 - Through your spouse

 - Through your parents

 If you do not have access to a private plan, you must register with the Public Prescription Drug Insurance Plan.

 If you are temporarily staying in Québec, only your children under age 18 must be covered by a prescription drug insurance plan if they are present in Québec for more than 6 months.
 They must be covered by the Public Prescription Drug Insurance Plan, except if they are already covered by your private insurance.